Volksdeutsche Mittelstelle: Role in the Holocaust

 Liebl's unit was responsible for the massacre of 1,200 Jews at Suha Verba in early June 1942.

 Slightly more detail on this can be found in Andrej Angrick's paper in Yad Vashem Studies XXVI (1998), pp 232–234.
 Perhaps oddly, Radu Ioanid's The Holocaust in Romania: The Destruction of Jews and Gypsies Under the Antonescu Regime, 1940-1944 does not cover Sk-R, nor does Valdis O. Lumen's book dedicated to VoMi.

-SS-Obergruppenführer August Frank was an official of the SS-Wirtschafts- und Verwaltungshauptamt (SS Main Economic and Administrative Office) who was responsible for the administration of the Nazi concentration camps.
+SS-Obergruppenführer August Frank was an official of the SS-Wirtschafts- und Verwaltungshauptamt (SS Main Economic and Administrative Office), which was responsible for the administration of the Nazi concentration camps.
 Frank was responsible for taking the property from Jews murdered in Aktion Reinhard in 1942.
-After the war, a memorandum prepared by Frank on September 26, 1942 detailed instructions on dealing with this ill-gotten wealth; which even included collecting the underwear of victims.
-It ordered that the property should be sent to the VoMi offices in Lodz, Poland.
+After the war, a memorandum prepared by Frank on September 26, 1942, detailed instructions on dealing with this ill-gotten wealth; which even included collecting the underwear of victims.
+It ordered that the property should be sent to the VoMi offices in Łódź, Poland.
 The memorandum refuted claims that organizations like VoMi had no knowledge that Jews were being murdered en masse in the extermination camps.
 The note is an example of the use of the Nazi euphemism "evacuation" for Jews that were being murdered in The Holocaust.